Marijuana and the Brain

-The brain has receptors that are very similar to THC found in Marijuana which play a big role in brain development and Function.
+The short term effects of marijuana can differ depending on how you are using the drug.
+When smoking or inhaling marijuana, the effects will hit within about 5-10 minutes.
+Edibles will begin to effect the brain in roughly 45 minutes to an hour.
+The brain has receptors that are very similar to THC found in Marijuana which play a big role in brain development and function.
 THC in marijuana takes over those brain receptors and can drastically change your mood, and behavior.
 THC causes your eyes to dilate which can cause you to see brighter colors and also a slowed/skewed since of vision.
 THC alters your senses and and can impair body movement as well as difficulty thinking and problem solving.
 Impaired memory and an altered sense of time.
-All of these effects which are caused by marijuana are due to the reaction of the THC and Brain Receptors.
+All of these effects which are caused by marijuana are due to the reaction of the THC and brain receptors.

 - temporary hallucinations—sensations and images that seem real though they are not